- API Documentation

 Assembly gives more control on what exactly is executed by the CPU, and may open extra options not available in portable C, e.g. vector instructions.
 When a vector instruction performs two or more multiplications in parallel, it can be assumed that they are constant-time.
 Assembly also gives control on operand order, which may matter for some architectures.

 The generic drawback of assembly is its inherent lack of portability, and increased need for maintenance.
+And while using assembly avoids issues with C compilers, it does not solve variance within the CPU itself.

 Yet another workaround is acceptance.
 It has been noted by Käsper and Schwabe that in GCM, the GHASH part is computed over either encrypted or non-confidential data, so it cannot leak information on secret data; moreover, its secret key is derived from the encryption key through what amounts to a one-way function, so even if that key was unveiled, encryption would still be safe.
 In the ChaCha20+Poly1305 cipher suite, the MAC key is even more transient: a new MAC key is pseudorandomly produced for each record.
 Timing attacks being statistical in nature, requiring accumulation of measures to yield substantial amounts of data, it is plausible that a non-constant-time Poly1305 implementation would not seriously endanger the integrity of records.